xaur/decred-proposals/market-makers/comparison.md

 Total indicative cost for 6 months (including trading fees) : **$185,000**

+## Updates

-Update 4: Added Tantra offer and updated i2 offer.
+- 2019-08-30: Added Tantra offer and updated i2 offer.
 Altonomy withdrew their offer.

-Update 3: Grapefruit's offer is framed differently (in terms of "bid to ask") to the others (in terms of the spread from mid) - so 2% bid to ask is largely equivalent to 1% spread, except that the offer could be asymetrical around the price.
+- 2019-08-11: Grapefruit's offer is framed differently (in terms of "bid to ask") to the others (in terms of the spread from mid) - so 2% bid to ask is largely equivalent to 1% spread, except that the offer could be asymetrical around the price.
 This [comment](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/5) explains it.

-Update 2: Grapefruit have confirmed that the only loan they require is the DCR one.
+- 2019-08-09: Grapefruit have confirmed that the only loan they require is the DCR one.
 Added note about no layering on Grapefruit offer.

-Update 1:

-i2 have clarified that the loan figure in their proposal covers all required loans, so that is cut in half.
+- 2019-08-09: i2 have clarified that the loan figure in their proposal covers all required loans, so that is cut in half.
 I am also now assuming that as Grapefruit does not mention a loan other than the DCR one that this covers their inventory requirements.
 Grapefruit have clarified that they would not charge trading fees to the Treasury, which sets their proposal apart from the other two because there is no additional unknown charge for trading fees to consider.